hashbrowncipher/safer-signed-urls/README.md

 I think this warning overstates the problem: a signed URL is good for retrieving exactly one thing, whereas raw credentials can retrieve anything.
 There's a difference.
-But the message remains the same: a signed URL is a transferrable [capability][capability] to access data, and beause the capability is wrapped up in a URL it can be very easily and casually transferred.
+But the message is still valid: a signed URL is a transferrable [capability][capability] to access data, and beause the capability is wrapped up in a URL it can be very easily and casually transferred.